Protect your Android against ransomware with Avast One

 Instant messaging services like Skype, Whatsapp, and Slack offer great opportunities to meet and chat with new people.
 However, these services are also infested with scheming ransomware attackers, so be careful when accepting new contact requests, and don’t click on links from strangers.

 Finally, it’s worth mentioning that all brands of Windows computers are vulnerable to ransomware.
 Whether you use a budget HP desktop, a mid-range Lenovo convertible laptop, or a high-performance Dell gaming laptop, every action in the list presented above can result in criminals taking your computer, files, and even your network hostage.
+To prevent a ransomware attack from happening to you, use antivirus software on your Windows 10 or Windows 11 PC.

 No, you don’t need to pay it.
 We understand how fear and anxiety could cloud your judgement.
 You just want to get your files back as quickly as possible.
 So you may feel compelled to give in to the demands of your PC’s hijackers.